-Strawberry Leporinus (Leporinus sp) Fish Species Profile
+Strawberry Leporinus (Leporinus sp) Species Profile & Care Guide

 The Leporinus sp "Strawberry" is an excellent community fish, but it can get moderately large.
 This fish is very hardy and quite active, so make sure you keep them in a good-sized aquarium.
 It is advisable to keep the aquarium covered with a tight lid as they are exceptional jumpers, and can jump long distances.